 Parrot Mating Behavior

-With that said, bonded parrots may also choose to breed with other parrots, depending on their availability.
+However, bonded parrots may also choose to breed with other parrots.
 According to Watchbird, Eclectus parrots are the most common polygamist.
-This means that both male and female parrots can have more than one mate or ‘lover’ throughout their lives.

 Female Eclectus parrots mate with numerous mates in exchange for food.

-Similarly, males visit multiple nests for the mating process.
-This unusual practice can be the reason for the distinctive coloring in Eclectus species.
+Similarly, males visit multiple nests to mate, which could be the reason for the gender-specific colors of the Eclectus species.

-Of course, these intelligent birds aren’t without their own personalities.
-In addition to ‘looks,’ parrots decide on their ideal mate based on showmanship skills.
-The more elaborate the wooing dance, the more likely a parrot is to be chosen by a mate—personality and charm count, even to birds.
+In addition to physical appearance, parrots select a mate based on showmanship skills.
+The more elaborate the wooing dance, the more likely it’ll be selected.

-In that vein, parrots choose each other based on their sounds.
-If a male has a strong and loud singing voice, he may get picked by a female right away.
-Other parrots that have hoarse or weak voices tend to be left ignored.
+Parrots choose each other based on the sounds they make.
+A female may show more interest if a male has a strong and loud singing voice.
+Other parrots with hoarse or weak voices may be ignored.

-This ties in closely with a parrot’s ability to mimic.
-A female from the budgerigar species will be known to choose a mate that sounds like her.
+This ties in closely with a parrot’s ability to mimic sounds.
+For example, females from the budgerigar species choose a mate that sounds similar to her.

 Do Parrots Lay Eggs or Give Birth?

-The nesting process usually takes place long before the two parrots mate.
-Both parents will need to create a space where the eggs can be laid, incubated, and cared for.
-In the wild, most parrots like to build nests high up in trees.
-Others may nest in cave tunnels, tree holes, and even cavities in the rocks.
+Both parents will find a nest where eggs can be laid, incubated, and cared for.
+Most parrots prefer nests high up in trees, cave tunnels, tree holes, and cavities in rocks.

-How long it takes to build this nest and how long the parrots safeguard it will depend on the species.
-According to the Journal of Zoology, Eclectus parrots are very guarded about their nests.
-They’re also very pre-emptive.
-A female Eclectus will protect her nest for 9 months each year and not leave the nest during the breeding months.
-To help, the male Eclectus will become responsible for delivering food.
+According to the Journal of Zoology, Eclectus parrots are guarded about their nests.
+A female Eclectus will protect her nest for 9 months each year and won’t leave during the breeding months.

 Similarly, the burrowing parrots of Argentina occupy their nests for 1-2 months before laying eggs.
-Once their offspring fledge and can rely on themselves, the parents will leave the nest and continue with their lives.
+Once their offspring fledge and can survive alone, the parents will leave the nest.

 How Are Parrot Eggs Fertilized?

-After mating, sperm travels inside of the female parrot and meets up with the ovum.
-Here, the complex process of developing into full eggs begins.
+After mating, sperm travels inside the female and reaches the ovum.
+Here, the complex process of developing into eggs begins.
+Here are the fertilization stages:

-- Oviduct begins creating the shell.
-The oviduct is a tube-like structure.
-It is responsible for producing some of the egg white, shell membrane, and the egg shell itself around the yolk.
+- Oviduct creates the shell.
+The oviduct is a tube-like structure responsible for producing some of the egg white, shell membrane, and the egg shell around the yolk.

-- Egg white is created.
-The released yolk is passed over to the magnum inside of the oviduct by the infundibulum.
-The magnum secretes 40% of the egg white, or albumen.
+- Egg white creation.
+The infundibulum passes the released yolk to the magnum inside the oviduct, and the magnum secretes 40% of the egg white or albumen.

-- Shell membrane is created.
-The isthmus inside the oviduct is responsible for providing more albumen and adding to the shell membrane.
+- Shell membrane creation.
+The isthmus inside the oviduct provides more albumen and adds to the shell membrane.

-- Shell is created.
-Shell glands then provide 40% more egg white and are responsible for creating the final egg shell.
+- Shell creation.
+Shell glands provide 40% more egg white and create the eggshell.

-This total process takes about 24-26 hours.
-However, it will be dramatically influenced by light exposure.
-Normally, ovulation in females begins during the day before 3 p.m.
+Depending on light exposure, this process takes about 24-26 hours.
+Normally, ovulation in females begins during the day before 3 pm.

 How Many Eggs Do Parrots Lay At A Time?

-Since parrots belong to the K-strategist species, they lay a clutch once or twice a year.
-Each clutch consists of 2-8 eggs, which also depends on the parrot species.
+Since parrots are a K-strategist species, they lay a clutch of eggs 1-3 times yearly.
+Each clutch normally consists of 2-6 eggs, depending on the species.